Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 The spot is best at low tide and during the first few hours of high tide.
 At high tide, the lagoon can become too deep, and the surrounding hills somewhat block the wind.
 My tip: Check the tide tables and plan your session around low tide.

-Level: Beginners to advanced
+Level: Beginner to advanced

-Ideal conditions: Low tide to mid-tide, Nortada from north/northwest
+Best conditions: Low to mid-tide, North/Northwest wind

 Kite size: 9–12m² (summer), 12–14m² (spring/autumn)